 Determining the best care option is a deeply personal decision.
 Here are some benefits and drawbacks that others report when it comes to choosing between home care and residential care.

-Some positive aspects to residential care have to do with round-the-clock support as well as the provision of activities and social opportunities that are designed with both physical and mental wellness in mind.
+Some positive aspects of residential care have to do with round-the-clock support as well as the provision of activities and social opportunities that are designed with both physical and mental wellness in mind.
 Less positive is the loss of independence, either real or perceived, and the separation from a familiar and sometimes beloved home environment.
 Residential care can also be costly; subsidised care homes often have long waiting periods, sometimes up to several years.

 Other options: sheltered housing, assisted living, and adult day-care